The recession may be over — technically

 Gordon says NBER’s committee will probably end up declaring May or June 2020 as the official turning point from recession to recovery.
 The committee hasn’t come out and said that yet, because it is notoriously slow-moving.
 Plus, there is still a chance that a fast-spreading coronavirus variant could force another massive shutdown of the economy.
 But Gordon expects this will be “one of the shortest recessions on record.”
 (The current shortest on record is the six-month recession in 1980).

-On Thursday, the Commerce Department is expected to report that the U.S. economy grew at a decent pace in the fourth quarter from October through December.
+On Thursday, the Commerce Department reported that the U.S. economy grew at a 4 percent annualized pace in the fourth quarter from October through December.
 That comes after a strong rebound in the third quarter.
 The data supports Gordon’s view that the turning point was probably in late spring or early summer.

 But for many Americans, the idea that the recession is over is laughable.
 It shows a disconnect between how economists and Wall Street investors think about the conditions versus how the broader public views the nation’s fortunes.